This is my doll collection.

 Even if I wanted to wear this outfit from the late 90’s, I doubt very much if I could fit into it.
 Problem is, I have a complete inability to throw away clothes my mother bought for me.
 In fact, this is just one example of the many clothing items I’m holding onto in my giant claw foot dresser.

 Now, back to that doll collection.
 Growing up, every Christmas my mother would buy me a new Madame Alexander doll – this is how I became an unlikely doll collector.
 I cannot part with the dolls, but I don’t know what to do with them either.
-I hadn’t looked at them or thought them worth looking at in years, a fact which filled me with shame as I remembered the sentimentality which led my mother to buy them to begin with.
+I hadn’t looked at them in years, a fact which filled me with shame as I remembered the sentimentality which led my mother to buy them in the first place

 These she bought during my Little Women phase.